SKasaei/Braverge/README.md

 3. Commit your changes.
 4. Submit a pull request.

-Bug reports, feature requests, and discussions are greatly appreciated.
+Please ensure that new contributions include appropriate documentation and tests.

 ---

-# Contact
+## Contact

 **Seyed Mohammad Sadegh Kasaei**